akeeba/fof/README.md

 abstracting most of the differences between different Joomla releases so you can write better code, faster, focusing only on what matters: your business logic.

 FOF uses the MVC pattern as its fundamental building block, just like Joomla.
-Unlike Joomla, it extends the concept by adding one Container per component (for the purists: it's really a Service Locator but let's not split hairs).
+Unlike Joomla 3, it extends the concept by adding one Container per component (for the purists: it's really a Service Locator but let's not split hairs).
 Moreover, it abstracts the main entry point of your component through a Dispatcher.
 Two further important differences are the concept of automatically generated Events for most public methods in Controllers, Models and Views as well as the